lacomaofficial/ADHD-Prediction-rsfMRI/README.md

 ## Code Explanation

-**Hypothesis**:
-This project investigates whether it is possible to predict Attention Deficit Hyperactivity Disorder (ADHD) from resting-state functional magnetic resonance imaging (fMRI) data.
-The underlying hypothesis is that there are patterns of brain connectivity that differ between individuals with ADHD and those without the disorder.
-It is proposed that by analyzing these connectivity patterns, especially in specific brain regions, a predictive model capable of distinguishing between individuals with and without ADHD can be developed.

-**Code Explanation**:

 1. **Import Libraries**: Necessary libraries for data analysis and machine learning modeling are imported.

 2. **Data Acquisition**: Data provided by the ADHD 2000 project is used, including resting-state fMRI images, phenotypic information (including ADHD diagnosis, ADHD symptom measures, age, sex, etc.), and confound files for data preprocessing.